 - Identify and support community colleges role in providing student services and programming with diminishing resources

-- Inform the profession about new research and practices regarding community college students and professionals
+- Engage in and inform the profession about new research and practices regarding community college students and professionals

-- Offer assistance to colleagues as they explore pathways and possibilities offered by community colleges
+- Empower colleagues as they explore pathways and possibilities offered by community colleges

 Interested in Getting Involved?